imclarenpow/326-proj02-rollin/KittriImplementation.md

                         - If no, return -1;
     - There **isn't** one set **(NEEDS CHECKING)**:
         - Check if the roll will complete a set
-            - If no, check for a pairs
+            - If no, check for a pair
                 - If there are pairs then check if the roll is +- 1 or +- 2 from any pair, then add the roll anywhere other than the pair
                 - If no pair, check if the roll will complete a pair
                     - If yes, check if any of the other 5 dice are +- 1 from the roll value
-                        - If yes, don't replace the +- 1, replace any of the other 4 dice
+                        - If yes, don't replace the pair value or the +- 1, replace any of the other 4 dice
                         - If no, check if any of the other 5 dice are +- 2 from the roll value
                             - If yes, don't replace the +- 2, replace any of the other 4 dice
                             - If no, replace any of the other 5 dice
                     - If no, return -1;
             - If yes, check for a pair
-                - If there is a pair, check if there are multiple pairs
-                    - If there are multiple pairs, check each pair for a +- 1
-                        - If any pair has a +- 1, group that pair with that +- 1 in a separate array
-                            - Check the rest of the pairs for a +- 2 (if there are any pairs left) and group them with their +- 2 if they exist
-                        - If there aren't, check the single pair for a +- 1 and group those 3 together separately
+                - If there is a pair, check the pair for a +- 1 and group those 3 together separately
-                            - If no +- 1, check for a +- 2 and group
+                    - If there is no +- 1 then group the pair with the +- 2 (there has to be a +- 2 in this scenario)
-                                - If no +- 2 then place the roll in the remaining 4 dice to complete the set if possible
+                        - Check if the roll will complete a set within the remaining 3 dice
-                                    - If not, replace one of the pair dice
-                                - If there is a +- 2 then check if the roll can be placed anywhere in the remaining 3 dice to complete a set
-                                    - If not, replace the +- 2 dice if possible
+                            - If not, check if the roll will complete a set within the remaining 3 dice plus the +- 1/2 dice
-                                        - If not, replace one of the pair dice
-                            - If there is +- 1 then check if the roll can be placed anywhere in the remaining 3 dice to complete a set
+                                - If not, check if the roll will complete a set within all dice, and complete the set if it can
-                                - If not, replace the +- 1 dice if possible
-                                    - If not, replace one of the pair dice
-                - If there is one pair: check for a +- 1 from the pair
-                    - If there is, check the remaining 3 to see if the roll can complete a set from them
+                - If no pair, check if the roll will complete a pair
-                        - If not, replace the +- 1 to form a set if possible
+                    - If yes, check if any of the other 5 dice are +- 1 from the roll value
-                            - If not, replace one of the pair dice to complete the set
+                        - If yes, don't replace the pair value or the +- 1, replace any of the other 4 dice
-                    - If there isn't, check for a +- 2
-                        - If there is, check the remaining 3 to see if the roll can complete a set from them
+                        - If no, check if any of the other 5 dice are +- 2 from the roll value
-                            - If not, replace the +- 2 to form a set if possible
+                            - If yes, don't replace the +- 2, replace any of the other 4 dice
-                                - If not, replace one of the pair dice to complete the set
+                            - If no, replace any of the other 5 dice
-                        - If there isn't, check the remaining 4 to see if the roll can complete a set from them
-                            - If yes, complete the set
-                            - If no, replace one of the pair dice to complete the set
+                    - If no, return -1;